appium/appium/docs/en/ios-deploy.md

----
-title: Deploying your iOS app to your device
-layout: default
----

 Deploying your iOS app to your device
 =====================================
 To prepare for your Appium tests to run on a real device, you will need to: